uranusjr/packaging-metadata-comparisons/topics/entry-pints.md

 ## Goals

-To have a way to let the user, after installing the package, can invoke a certain function in it without necessarily knowing where and how the function is declared or implemented.
+To have a way to let the user, after installing the package, invoke a certain function in it without necessarily knowing where and how the function is declared or implemented.

 The most common form of this functionality are command scripts.
 A command script declaration would create an executable on install time, which invokes the specified function in the specified environment when executed.